viren15152/palindrome-checker-app-fcc/README.md

 ## Description

 This is a web application that checks whether the given text is a palindrome.
 It works with alphanumeric strings and handles punctuation, spaces, and case differences.
 The application uses HTML, CSS, and JavaScript to create an interactive experience for users.
+This project, Palindrome Checker, is the first certification project in the FreeCodeCamp JavaScript Algorithms and Data Structures Certification program.
+The goal of this project is to create a JavaScript-based palindrome checker that fulfills specific user stories and passes all tests provided by FreeCodeCamp.
+It serves as an introduction to applying JavaScript concepts to real-world scenarios.

 Check Palindrome: Users can input any string and check if it's a palindrome.
 Case & Punctuation Insensitivity: Ignores spaces, punctuation, and letter case for palindrome checking.